EndFramework/backendpy/docs/project_creation.rst

     async def hello_world(request):
         return Text('Hello World!')

 As you can see, we have created another optional module called handlers.py and then introduced the routes defined in it to the App class instance.
+The complete list of App class parameters is described in section :doc:`application_structure`.

 Only the items that are introduced to the App class are important to the framework, and the internal structuring of the applications is completely optional.